mrtnstolk/ParabolicPDEs/README.md

 All the different tasks that need completing for this project are listed on the issues page (might have missed some).
-We'll assign everyone different issues to work on and discuss relatant details on those threads.
+We'll assign everyone different issues to work on and discuss related details on those threads.

 ## Folder structure